Prem-ium/DoorDash-PromoCodes/README.md

    python main.py
 ```

 ## Environment Variables:

 To run this project, you will need to add the following environment variables to your `.env` file.
-Variables are necessary due to certain DoorDash coupons being targeted towards certain parts of the country.
-You're welcome to put an address outside of your city or state, but I cannot guarantee whether a promo code will work for your main account if you choose to go that route.

-`LOCAL_REST` = A string representing any local DoorDash resturant.

-`LOCAL_ADDRESS` = A local address in your area.
-Does not have to be your own necessairly, just make sure it is within the `LOCAL_REST`'s delivery range.

 `AUTO_SIGNIN` = Boolean True/False whether you will provide the LOGIN in env

    `LOGIN` = Existing DoorDash Email/Password Credentials, seperated by ':', see .env for an example.
+Only needed if AUTO_SIGNIN is set to true.

-`HANDLE_CART`= Boolean True/False, whether you want the program to automate filling a cart, or use pre-existing (only available when AUTO_SIGNIN is set to True)
+`HANDLE_CART`= Boolean True/False, whether you want the program to automate filling a cart, or use pre-existing (only available when AUTO_SIGNIN is set to True).
+Default set to False unless AUTO_SIGNIN is False (in which case, HANDLE_CART defaults to True).

+   `LOCAL_REST` = A string representing any local DoorDash resturant, only used if HANDLE_CART is set to True.

+   `LOCAL_ADDRESS` = A local address in your area.
+Does not have to be your own necessairly, just make sure it is within the local resturant's delivery range, generally only needed if HANDLE_CART is set to True.

+`SIGNUP_LOGIN`= Email and Password of the account you wish to create with doordash, seperated by colon, :, If none is passed-- a random email/password will be used in its place.
+Only used when AUTO_SIGNIN is set to False.

+## Comments
+Personally, I've paired this script with Replit, which enables me to check for the best discounts on the go (as I can simpily run the program on my phone through the replit app/website).
+This program was made so I could find the best deals and savings without needing to manually go through coupon/promo code one-by-one on my phone.